 - He spoke extensively in the media and to community groups on issues concerning policing in Los Angeles

 Los Angeles Mayor Antonio Villaraigosa said, "As a private citizen going above and beyond the call of duty - standing shoulder-to-shoulder with the cops on the beat - Anthony has redefined what it means 'to protect and to serve' the people and communities of Los Angeles."
-Anthony remains active in City affairs as an advisor to Mayor Villaraigosa.
+Anthony remains active in City affairs.

 Given his legal and public experience and background, Anthony is frequently called upon as a commentator for television, radio, print and on-line media sources and is a sought after speaker and author.